Alternatives to Violence

-If you are in immediate danger please call 911
+If you are in immediate danger call 911

 While conflicts and disagreements are part of all relationships and that, there are appropriate ways of behaving when dealing with these conflicts.
 When the behaviours in a relationship are inappropriate, an abusive relationship may develop.
 If you or someone you know is struggling with their relationship, it is important to know the differences between healthy, unhealthy and abusive relationships.
 Here is a resource for you to read.